The Nationals Churches Trust has run a 2025 survey, the details of which can be found here (external website)

 Is "AI" (Artificial Intelligence) a mystery to you?
 Is it a threat?
 Does it have a place in churches, or even in your own life?
 Unless we consider it, and understand it, we will never know and we will probably see it as irrelevant or a threat, because most things we don't understand are exactly that.
 Under the Our Church - Audio Visual tab above there are a number of links covering all sorts of articles on the subject.
 Try some!

-The Leader - Spring Edition 2025
+The Leader - Summer Edition 2025

 The latest edition is available for you to read.
 Either CLICK HERE (download) or go to "Church Publications" on the left and scroll down.
 Like all publications on this website the articles are easy to read in full screen as if you had a hard copy in front of you!
 Follow the simple instructions on the Church Publications page.